Kborh/Election_Analysis/README.md

 ## Project Overview

 As a data analysis, i was asked by the Colorado election boad to complete an election aduit of a recent local congressional election.
-Below, are the following taks that was included in the audit.
+Below, are the following taks that are to be incorporated in the audit.

 1. Calculate the total number of vote cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate receied.
-4. Calculate the percentage of vote each candidate r3eceived.
+4. Calculate the percentage of vote each candidate received.
 5. Determine the winniner of the election base on popular votes.

 ## Resources